-individuals with autism or fragile X syndrome and their parents, grandparents, and siblings – as well as individuals without autism and their families – to participate in an important family study.
+The Neurodevelopmental Diversity Laboratory at Northwestern University is currently recruiting autistic individuals or those affected by fragile X syndrome and their parents, grandparents, and siblings – as well as individuals without autism and their families – to participate in an important family study.

 This Iowa Family Autism Study is designed to: